sermons/victory/slides/slides.md

 ---
 [2](# "ref")
-By this we know that we love the children of God,<br>
+By this we know that we love <br>
+the children of God,

-when we love God and obey his commandments.
+when we love God <br>
+and obey his commandments.

 [3](# "ref")
 For this is the love of God,<br>